Understanding Hindley–Milner

 list.append(3)

-needs a type annotation to know what type of list it is even though clearly its a list of integers.
+Here, list needs a type annotation to know what type of list it is, even though clearly we can see it's a list of integers.

 In a Hindley-Milner type system, annotating the type of the list wouldn't be necessary.
 The type of list would be inferred based on how it is used.
 We can see that integers are appended after the declaration, so the list must be a list of integers.

-This makes easy to write generic code and code that's easy to change, while maintaining static type safety.
-If you want to be explicit, you can always add type annotations later.
+The awesome things about Hindley-Milner type systems is that they make easy writing generic code and code that's easy to change while maintaining static type safety.
+And if you want to be explicit, you can always add type annotations later.

 Formalization

-Hindley-Milner consists of a set of rules about types in lambda calculus.
+Hindley-Milner consists of a set of rules about types for lambda calculus with let polymorphism.
 Then, an algorithm can make use of these rules to infer types.
 That's the case for algorithm W and algorithm M.

 Its syntax can be described as:

 An expression can be a variable/constant, an application, an anonymous function or a let expression.
-Some examples of expressions could be:
+Some examples of expressions are:

 An application is just a function call.